You’ve decided to take on your fix and become a hero of your home but do you have the tools you need to do it?

 We’re not talking about a set of old screwdrivers kicking about in a drawer somewhere.
 We’re talking about the essentials you’ll need to give your appliances TLC when required.
 Having the right tools on hand lets you save money on repairs by fixing your appliance yourself.
 So read on to discover the appliance repair tools every home should have!

 A multimeter is an incredibly useful little device.
 It can be used to test appliances and their components for faults so that you can get to the bottom of any errors with your machines.
-Multimeters don’t cost the earth either; inexpensive models will give you change from a ten pound note.
+Multimeters don’t cost the earth either.
+Inexpensive models will give you change from a twenty-pound note.

 If you’re full of questions like “What is a multimeter?
 How do you use it?
 How does it indicate a fault?” then our playlist of multimeter videos on YouTube is for you!